vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 2023-07-05 12 PM | Right before leaving for operation | 98.2
 2023-07-05 6:30 PM | After finishing all trips for the day | Three readings: 98.2, 97.8, 98.0
 2023-07-06 9:15 AM | After waking up the next day | 97.8 (measured twice)
+2023-07-08 5 AM | Waking up in the middle of my sleep for urination and failed attempt to pass stool | 98.3 2023-07-08 9:30 AM | After properly waking up and urinating but before passing stool | 98.6 2023-07-08 10:36 AM | After successfully passing stool and spending some time on the computer

 ## Preparations the previous two days